0

 Frequently Asked Questions

-The Grant process commences in March each year with advertising in The Press in March/April.
+The Grant process commences in March.
 Applications close at the end of April.

 The Board meets late May or early June to decide on the applications.
 Applicants are advised by the end of June

 Yes.
-An Organisation applying for funding must be registered under the Charitable Trust Act 1957 or the Incorporated Societies Act 1908 and exempt from income tax.
+An Organisation applying for funding must be registered under the Charitable Trust Act 1957 or the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022 and exempt from income tax.

 If you would like to apply for funding for your project helping the elderly, please fill in the form below, otherwise email us directly using the email address provided.